ArtBlue/Syntax-Chroma/README.md

 ````

 ### Options and Customizations
+#### Fonts
+Research into the best fonts to use for code, and the availability of those fonts on various platforms, yielded the best set of font faces to use: `Consolas, Monaco, "Droid Sans Mono", "Liberation Mono", "Courier New", sans-serif;` There are numerous fallback fonts specified, the fallback order following the pattern of most supported to least.

 #### Custom Tags
 You may customize the tags that will have highlighting applied by doing the following:
 ```` JS